This website may contain affiliate links and we may be compensated (at no cost to you!).

 This stand has been serving up cones, waffle bowls, sundaes, and shakes with all the fixins since the 1950s.

-And I’ve been visiting BJ’s Velvet Freez since I was a kid and it brings back happy memories.
+And I’ve been visiting BJ’s Velvet Freez since I was a kid and it brings back happy (but sticky, often chocolatey) memories.

 You’ll know you’re at the right place when you see the outrageous line, especially during the spring and summer.